JayMat96/Shadowless-Review/README.md

 One final problem I found was in one of the game's levels.
 I had to fight an ogre which acted as the level's boss.
 I was able to get the ogre to kill itself by luring it into a bed of spikes.
 However, this was not my intention.
 I was just trying to get to higher ground and shoot arrows at the ogre from a safe distance, but he fell into the spikes.
 As it turns out, the ogre had the key to exit the level, so I had to restart that level.

+There are some neat aspects of the game.
+For example, some levels have an extra doorway that leads to a dungeon.
+In these dungeons, you can find more loot.
+There is also a survival-type mode where waves of enemies spawn.
+It's a good way of testing where you are level-wise and a quick way to earn money.
+If you can last long enough that is.

+The one thing that I loved the most is the treasure chests.
+Instead of finding a special key to open a treasure chest, you instead have to pick the chest's lock.
+This is a fun minigame which I liked quite a bit.

 I did have a lot of fun with the game.
 Finding new items and weapons alongside leveling up the player's stats is a good idea.
 It encourages repetition and exploration.

-Some levels have an extra doorway that leads to a dungeon.
-In these dungeons, you can find more loot.
+The music and graphics pair well to create the world and don't get annoying.
+Overall, it was a pretty fun game